DrakeAlia/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+# Session cookies only work across a single domain, or on its subdomains, this is particularly an issue if you want your website to have a secure connection with an API that uses a different domain.
+And JSON web tokens, you can authenticate a user across multiple locations including multiple domains, mobile devices, and APIs to name a few.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+# It hashes the password to make in a secret in a certain amount of rounds.

 3. How are unit tests different from integration and end-to-end testing.

+# Unit testing tests your application code and logic, this could be anything that your code actually does and is not reliant upon external services and data to accomplish.
+Whereas integration tests your application as it connects with services inside or outside of your application.
+This could include connecting different parts of your application, or connecting two different applications in a larger umbrella project.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+# Test Driven Development (TDD) helps to avoid duplication of code as we write a small amount of code at a time in order to pass tests.
+Test-Driven development is a process of developing and running automated test before actual development of the application.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.